Jbleezy/BO1-Reimagined/README.md

 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
 * Try adding 1st person mode to DOA
-* Fix glitch where game freezes for a couple seconds very rarely, something to do with when zombies come through windows?
+* Fix glitch where game freezes for a couple seconds very rarely, something to do with making crawlers in a window possibly?
 * Add flame death to molotovs
 * QED: 100% chance of random weapon powerup if thrown near a wall weapon or box location
 * QED: 100% chance of random powerup if thrown near a powerup